 • Both parties and their respective collaborative family law attorney signs a contract that states they are committed to using cooperative dispute resolution techniques instead of combative tactics to negotiate the various divorce issues.
 The contract is called a "participation agreement";

-If agreement cannot successfully be reached on the relevant divorce issues using collaborative divorce, each divorce attorney will be disqualified from representing their respective client.
+If a mutually satisfactory outcome cannot successfully be reached on the relevant divorce issues using collaborative divorce, each divorce attorney will be disqualified from representing their respective client.

-The couple (parties) will then continue on through family law court proceedings, but will need to start over with new/different attorneys.
+The couple (parties) will then continue with a litigated divorce through family law court proceedings, but will need to start over with new/different attorneys.

 Throughout the trial, documents will be presented to the family law court and the attorneys will argue their respective client's position.